s-vivien/CGBenchmark/README.md

   "requestCooldown": "20",

   // [0, N] forced start position at N
-  // -1 each game is played twice; first as position 0 then as position 1 (suited for 1v1 games) works only with fixed seed list
+  // -1 : Each seed is played with every starting positions configuration.
+(Works only with fixed seed list).
+In 1v1, it will generate 2 games, 6 games in 1v2 and 24 games in 1v3.
+Best suited for non symmetrical and/or turn-based games.
-  // -2 each game is played once, with random starting position for me and enemies "playerPosition": "-1",
+  // -2 : Each seed is played once, with random starting positions.
+Best suited for perfectly symmetrical and non turn-based games in which starting position doesn't really matter, like MM, GoD, CotC, GitC, ...
+  "playerPosition": "-1",

   // Minimum number of enemies to play against